QGIS Trigger Workflow for Madagascar#

 ->Run Model

 .
-A new window will open where you need to define the model input and output.The model needs the following 7 inputs:
+A new window will open where you need to define the model input and output.The model needs the following 7 input layers:

 mdg_admbnda_adm1_BNGRC_OCHA_20181031

-Further down, you have to specify where to save the output:
+Further down, you have to specify where to save the outputs:

 : Click on the three points->